Some of the links might be affiliate links and, at no extra cost to you, we earn a small commission. See our disclaimer for more info.

 Here is the starting point of the cable car:

 Rue des Brasseurs 63, 5000 Namur

 Café Terra Nova is open on Wednesday, Friday and weekends.
-There is not much there for kids, just a small climbing structure (but who cares, the amusement park Reine Fabiola is at the citadel, you can walk there!)
+There is not much there for kids, just a small climbing structure.
+It’s a fast solution if you are in a hurry – but the amusement park Reine Fabiola is so close you can walk there!

 Rem de la Vierge 15, 5000 Namur

 Looking for more ideas in Belgium with kids?
 Our supportive community is here to help!